AU calls for halt to ICC cases against Kenyan and Sudanese leaders

 "Calls for immunity of the highest-level officials run counter to justice for victims," said Elise Keppler of New York-based Human Rights Watch.
 "No one should be above the law when it comes to the gravest crimes."

-Sudan, which has not ratified the court statutes, said it was still pushing for other Africans to quit the organisation.
+Sudan, which has not ratified the court statutes, said it was still pushing for other Africans to quit the organization.

 "What has been decided is good now, but we were working for more than that, like calling for AU member states to pull out of the ICC," Foreign Affairs Minister Ali Karti told Reuters, describing The Hague-based body as "a court for activists".